 Location: Luang Prabang, Lao PDR.
 Built: 1904

 Constructed by the parents of the first President of the Lao People’s Democratic Republic, Prince Souphanouvong, and used as their private residence during his childhood.
-Then, in 2002 the colonial-esque house was refurbished by Mrs. Lamphoune Varavongsa, and made into a hotel.
-Further expansions were then made in 2008, with the addition of six more colonial style buildings.
-The Satri Houses architectural design was heavily influenced by Lao culture, and is set amongst a serene spot close to downtown Luang Prabang.
+Then, in 2002 the colonial-esque house was refurbished by Mrs. Lamphoune Varavongsa and made into a hotel.
+Further expansions were then made in 2008, with the addition of six more colonial-style buildings.
+The Satri Houses architectural design was heavily influenced by Lao culture and is set amongst a serene spot close to downtown Luang Prabang.
 Enjoy your own privacy within the garden area, or reside on an oversized Lao-style balcony and harmoniously observe the daily lives of local people passing you by.

-As this is a luxury hotel, amenities are all very modern and up-to-date, this includes flat screen televisions, private air-conditioning, high-speed WiFi internet etcetera.
+As this is a luxury hotel, amenities are all very modern and up-to-date, this includes flat-screen televisions, private air-conditioning, high-speed WiFi internet etcetera.
 The 28 rooms and 3 suites are fully equipped with beautifully crafted wooden furniture, bathtubs, separate bathrooms, and the facilities of this fabulous hotel offer everything you might need; a restaurant and garden bar, two outdoor swimming pools and a spa, a library and even an antique gallery room which boasts many Lao artifacts such as jewelry and silk ware!

 Location: Siem Reap, Cambodia.
 Built: 1932

-Rooms within the Raffles Grand D’Angkor are immaculate down to the last touch; dark wood floors, antique furnishings, comfortable king-size beds that boast amazing views of their surrounding gardens and the largest swimming pool in Cambodia, with all of the necessary modern amenities, such as air-conditioning, minibars and coffee machines.
+Rooms within the Raffles Grand D’Angkor are immaculate down to the last touch; dark wood floors, antique furnishings, comfortable king-size beds that boast amazing views of their surrounding gardens and the largest swimming pool in Cambodia, with all of the necessary modern amenities, such as air-conditioning, minibars, and coffee machines.

 Location: Hue, Vietnam.
 Built: 1930

 The Azerai La Residence in Hue embraces its majestic age-old colonial-esque exterior; fringed with long horizontal lines and nautical flourishes, it is made up of 122 luxurious rooms and suites.
-This luxury boutique hotel entails a colonial era mansion, two modern complimentary wings constructed in 2005, a large saltwater outdoor swimming pool, and is surrounded by an elegant garden right besides the Perfume River.
+This luxury boutique hotel entails a colonial-era mansion, two modern complimentary wings constructed in 2005, a large saltwater outdoor swimming pool, and is surrounded by an elegant garden right beside the Perfume River.
 Recent renovations in 2018 have included the refurbishing of the East Wing, with newly modernized contemporary rooms, consisting of sun terraces, overlooking the scenic Perfume River and the gardens below.
 The original structure, a colonial mansion built in 1930, remains well-preserved in place for those who seek to experience a glimpse of a bygone era.